yeungbri/ansible/README.md

 - [ ] Usage of tags for more targetted installs
 - [ ] Testing on a macos fresh VM
   https://mac.getutm.app/
+- [ ] Look into ansible vault for secrets - not sure if I have any

 ---